Companies regularly need to create trends for marketed products. There are a number of different ways to trend a product.

 Objective Insights offers a variant of the Trend Explorer, Trend Explorer Plus, which includes features from the Short-Term Forecaster (STF).
 Trend Explorer Plus adds the ability to produce a complete product forecast (vs. the Trend Explorer’s focus on trend analysis).
 Trend Explorer Plus easily imports product data from a central location, runs and tests demand trends, and then shows the results of the best trend and selected comparator trends in terms of units or prescriptions and gross and net revenues.
 Events such as price increases, gross to net trade discount changes, and inventory changes are incorporated.
 Both weekly and monthly data versions are available.

-For more information, please download the Trend Explorer Overview (pdf).
+For more information, please download the Trend Explorer Overview (pdf) or view our video tutorial:

 Historical monthly, daily, annual, or quarterly sales data (for example, prescriptions or units)